earthly/website/blog/_posts/2021-09-22-awk-examples.md

 US	22480053	R28HBXXO1UEVJT	0843952016	34858117	The Rising	Books	5	0	0	N	N	Great Twist on Zombie Mythos	I've known about this one for a long time, but just finally got around to reading it for the first time.
 I enjoyed it a lot!
 What I liked the most was how it took a tired premise and breathed new life into it by creating an entirely new twist on the zombie mythos.
 A definite must read!
 2012-05-03
 ```

 Each row in this file represents the record of one book review.
-The row is laid out like this:
+Amazon lays out the fields like this:

 ``` ini
 DATA COLUMNS:
 01  marketplace       - 2 letter country code of the marketplace where the review was written.